grafana/grafana/docs/sources/panels-visualizations/visualizations/node-graph/index.md

 # Node graph

-Node graphs can visualize directed graphs or networks.
-They use a directed force layout to effectively position the nodes, so they can display complex infrastructure maps, hierarchies, or execution diagrams.

-Node graph panels are useful when you need to visualize elements that are related to each other while displaying useful information about each element as well as the relationship between them.
-This is done by displaying circles (referred to as nodes) for each component you want to visualize, connected by lines (referred as edges) forming a network of connected circles.
-You can customize the appearance of nodes and edges in several ways including color, border, line style.
+Node graphs are useful when you need to visualize elements that are related to each other.
+This is done by displaying circles&mdash;or _nodes_&mdash;for each element you want to visualize, connected by lines&mdash;or _edges_.
+The visualization uses a directed force layout that positions the nodes into a network of connected circles.

+Node graphs display useful information about each node, as well as the relationships between them, allowing you to visualize complex infrastructure maps, hierarchies, or execution diagrams.

 ![Node graph visualization](/static/img/docs/node-graph/node-graph-8-0.png 'Node graph')

+The appearance of nodes and edges can also be customized in several ways including color, borders, and line style.

 You can use a node graph visualization if you need to show: